 We spend months deciding what gifts to give family and friends.
 Some of us pick out color coordinated gift wrap or maybe you find that perfectly cooky wrapping paper.
 There are ribbons to buy, bows to purchase and gift tags to sign.
 And then we wrap.
 And we wrap.
 And we wrap.

 Finally Christmas Day comes and in just a few mere moments, all that lovely wrapping paper, ribbons and bows come off and into the trash can.
 Well, I am here to day to share with you what to do with your leftover wrapping paper because there are more fun ideas than you may realize to use it for!

 Instead of throwing away all that wrapping paper and gift wrap, check out some of these incredibly clever ideas.
-(Note some of the images are similar projects I have done in the past.)

 - Make homemade bookmarks.